PauseAI/pauseai-website/src/posts/summit.md

 ## 2024 South Korea AI Safety Summit (May 21st, 22nd)

+For months, it was unclear what the scope of this Seoul summit would be.
+All that we knew, was that it was going to be a ["virtual mini summit"](https://www.bracknellnews.co.uk/news/national/23898764.ai-safety-institute-will-make-uk-global-hub-rishi-sunak-says/).
+A rather unambitious way to deal with the highly alarming calls for regulation.

-The second AI safety summit was [officially announced](https://www.gov.uk/government/news/uk-and-republic-of-korea-to-build-on-legacy-of-bletchley-park) in April 2023.
+In April 2023, the second AI safety summit was [officially announced](https://www.gov.uk/government/news/uk-and-republic-of-korea-to-build-on-legacy-of-bletchley-park) by the UK government.
-The first day is a virtual event, the second day is an in-person event in Seoul for ministers.
+The first day will be a virtual event, the second day is an in-person event in Seoul for digital ministers.
+Unfortunately, a [report from Reuters](https://www.reuters.com/technology/second-global-ai-safety-summit-faces-tough-questions-lower-turnout-2024-04-29/) tells us that several countries are not planning to attend it.
-We are [organizing a protest on May 13th](/2024-may) to ask the attending ministers to initialize treaty negotiations.
+**We are [organizing a protest on May 13th](/2024-may) to convince our ministers to attend the summit and initialize treaty negotiations.**

 ## ~~2024~~ 2025 France AI ~~Safety~~ Action Summit